Financial-Facts/update_facts_lambda/README.md

 # migrate_facts_db

 ## Description of Function
-Downloads financial information from SEC and loads the data as JSON files into an S3 bucket indexed by their respective CIK
+Downloads bulk financial information for all public entities from SEC and loads the data as JSON files into an S3 bucket indexed by their respective CIK

 ## Script Operation Overview